openml/EvaluationEngine2/README.md

 With did an openML dataset id, and config_string the config string describing the settings for API interaction (server and api key).

-If not given a config string, the engine tries to load it from .openml/openml.conf If given a dataset id, the engine computes and uploads its attribute meta-features.
+If not given a config string, the engine tries to load it from .openml/openml.conf

+If given a dataset id, the engine computes and uploads its attribute meta-features.
 Else it prompts the server for either the next (in id order) or a random (if -x is set) dataset missing some attribute meta-features, then computes and uploads them.
+It then keeps doing so until none are found.